-“This time I came home to not leave you alone, if that’s all possible”
+“This time I came home to not leave you alone, if (at all) that’s possible”

 I said to my one-year old son with tears dropping from my eyes.
 We hugged each other tightly.

-On that fateful day, I did my Exit Interview in Local Head Office of my former employer.
-I told them I was happy to work with them for the years I’d been with them.
+On that fateful day, I did my Exit Interview in the Local Head Office of my former employer.
+I told them that I am more than happy to work with them for the years I’d been with them.
 That’s how my resignation was fully processed and accepted.

 This is how it unfolded:

 It’s been hard starting a family away from my hometown, with both parents working.
 Our hometown was some 1500 odd miles away.
-We could only arrange helper for few months after the birth our first baby.
+We could only arranged a helper for few months after the birth our first baby.

-We waited for first child for five years after our marriage.
+We waited, our first child, for five years after our marriage.
 Unable to arrange alternate ways, we discussed for long.
 It was then that we find someone had to sacrifice our current job and take care of our family.

-I looked at my first-born child for long and decided I will take care of him, as best as I could.
+We looked at our first-born child for long and decided I will take care of him, as best as I could.
 Taking into account our financial matters, the dice falls on me.

 With great enthusiasm, I decided to turn my investments on our child.
 All my time, my strength, and the wisdom gained so far.

-Keeping on-hold or to never have the chance to satisfy my ambitious career, I sacrificed my prestigious job in the largest Public Sector Undertakings Bank in India abruptly.
-Few times I had been selected as “Best Employee of the Month” during my time there.
+Keeping on-hold, or to never have, the chance to satisfy my ambitious career, I sacrificed my prestigious banking job in the largest Public Sector Undertakings Bank in India, abruptly.
+I could recalled those times, where I had been selected as “Best Employee of the Month” during my time there.